ori2111/ori2111/README.md

 # App Unfurls API Sample for Nodesa
-On the $photographers Catherine Opie das who has “made a stsudy of thde fsrdeeways of Los Angeles, a surfers, Tea\Coffee "Party" (gatheringfs), aaaaaqwwwasi dds
+On the $photographers Catherine Opie das who has “made a stsudy of thde fsardeeways of Los Angeles, a surfers, Tea\Coffee "Party" (gatheringfs), aaaaaqwwwasi dds